weaviate/weaviate-io/developers/weaviate/tutorials/query.md

 First, we will start by making queries to Weaviate to retrieve **Question** objects that we imported earlier.

 The Weaviate function for retrieving objects is `Get`.

-If this looks familiar, that's because you have already used it!
-You should have performed a `Get` query at the end of the last section to confirm that the data import was successful.
+This might be familiar for some of you.
+If you have completed our [Imports in detail tutorial](./import.md), you may have performed a `Get` query to confirm that the data import was successful.
 Here is the same code as a reminder:

 import CodeImportGet from '/_includes/code/quickstart.import.get.mdx';

 <CodeImportGet />

+This query simply asks Weaviate for *some* objects of this (`Question`) class.

+Of course, in most cases we would want to retrieve information on some criteria.
 Let's build on this query by adding a vector search.

 ### `Get` with `nearText`